 Payables are carried at nominal amounts which approximate fair value.
 They represent liabilities for goods and services provided to the Fund prior to the end of the financial year that are unpaid when the Fund becomes obliged to make future payments in respect of the purchase of these goods or services.
-Payables are normally settled on 30 day terms.
+Payables are normally settled within 30 day terms.

-(i) Financial assets and financial liabilities
+(i) Financial Instruments